TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Glossary.rst

 .. index:: pair: Text role; pn (proper name)

-Feel free to use the `pn` (proper name) text role to mark up special names like `TYPO3 Core Team`:pn: when it's desirable to make them clearly visible.
+*Highly recommended:* Make use of text role `pn` (proper name) to mark up special names like `TYPO3 Core Team`:pn:.
+The recommended way of writing this
-The recommended reST source for this is:
+is:

 .. code-block:: rst

    `TYPO3 Core Team`:pn:

 Put `:pn:` to the end of the text.
 This facilitates reading the source.
 Currently the 'pn' text role is defined in file :file:`Includes.rst.txt`.
 It is a derivative of 'emphasis' and shown in italics.
 We are free to change that in our theme.
 A future Sphinx will be able to automatically create a sorted list